In patients with metabolic syndrome, HDL levels are lower than normal, and triglyceride levels are elevated above 150 mg/dL.

 Insulin resistance, related to excessive abdominal fat, may be present in patients with metabolic syndrome.
 A fasting glucose of 100 mg/dL or higher is indicative of insulin resistance.

-Patients are considered hypertensive when systolic blood pressure is greater than 130 mmHg, or when diastolic blood pressure is greater than 85 mmHg.
+Patients are considered hypertensive when systolic blood pressure is greater than 130 mmHg, or when diastolic blood pressure is greater than 80 mmHg.
+While in normal people without other underlying health issues this is not always a cause for concern, diastolic pressures should be monitored to make sure they do not go above 90 mmHg on two or more subsequent clinical encounters.

 C-reactive protein levels are typically elevated in patients with metabolic syndrome.
 The body is in a proinflammatory state, due to the increased release of inflammatory cytokines by excess fat tissue in the body.